mcoffin/vulkan-device-filter/README.md

 ./install.sh
 ```

-To install as an implicit layer, you can use symlinks via the provided script.
+To install as an explicit layer, you can use symlinks via the provided script.

 ```
 cd vulkan-device-filter-layer